jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 # TCP
 ## Transport Layer
-The transport layer provides *logical communication* between app processes running on different hosts.
+The transport layer provides *logical communication* between application-layer processes running on different hosts.
 Transportation protocols themselves run on end systems as two sides:

-- On the sending side, the protocol breaks app messages into *segments* and passes them onto the network layer.
+- On the sending side, the protocol breaks application messages into *segments* and passes them onto the network layer.
-- On the receiving side, segments are reassembled into messages and
+- On the receiving side, segments are reassembled into messages and passed back to the application layer.

+More than one transportation layer protocol is available to applications, with the main two being TCP and UDP.

+## UDP
+UDP is a very barebones Internet transport protocol that attempts to be a best effort service; UDP segments may be lost or delivered out-of-order to the application.
+The protocol is *connectionless*, meaning that no handshaking